pmermoz/picammory/README.md

 	1. Moving Average of previous image (with low memory usage)
 	2. Difference between moving average and current image
 	3. Moving Average Mask to automatically remove noisy pixel
-	4. Surface detection to convert adjacent pixels to surface (with very efficiant algorithm)
+	4. Surface detection to convert adjacent pixels to surface (with very efficient algorithm)
 	5. Surface processing to detect motion
 * Continus HD video recording in memory
 * Save about 10s of video before the trigger event